ws-kj/Quasar/README.md

 ```

 ## Notes
-GPT3 is not necessarily deterministic.
+* GPT3 is not necessarily deterministic.
 Visit the OpenAI docs to learn more about temperature and tokens.
+* Quasar inputs and outputs should ideally be wrapped in `try`/`catch` blocks.